Neo.mjs Architecture Overview

 Neo.setupClass() exactly like Neo.button.Base or Neo.grid.Container.
 The AI

-infrastructure is not a separate project — it is a native inhabitant of the framework
+infrastructure is not a separate project — it is a native inhabitant of the organism

 it maintains.